AuHau/giTrack/README.md

  * [Toggl](https://toggl.com)

-Feel free to open an issue with your request for new providers!
+Feel free to open an issue with a request for new providers!
 Anything that has an API should be possible to plug-in.

 ## Install